Keep Your Mobile Employees Safe

 AlertMedia offers employee communication software that can be used without distraction.
 Instead of having to call into a dispatch or administrator, they can communicate on any device with the touch of a button.
 All notifications can be sent to them via SMS text, push notification, phone call, or custom channel.

-For even faster emergency communications, AlertMedia developed SafeSignal, an easy-to-use mobile app and monitoring system specifically built for life-threatening situations.
-Without pressing a button, drivers can quickly signal for help, even from a locked phone.
+For even faster emergency communications, AlertMedia developed an easy-to-use lone worker safety app and monitoring system specifically built for life-threatening situations.
+By pressing a panic button or letting their timed session expire, drivers can quickly signal for help if they need it.

 6. Set Goals, Document Standards, and Communicate Expectations